 The City of Milan and the Milan Chamber of Commerce cooperated to organise Expo in the City.
 Around 7,000 events were also held away from the Expo site.

-The Expo in the City website held event listings, including art exhibitions, concerts, sporting activities plus street entertainment and scientific conferences.
+They included art exhibitions, concerts, sporting activities plus street entertainment and scientific conferences.
 The venues included historic palaces, museums and parks around Milan.

 Reasons to visit Milan

 Milan, of course, is known throughout the world as fashion and design hub.
 Creative and industrious, the metropolitan area contributes around 10 per cent of Italy’s Gross Domestic Product.
 To window shop in stores showcasing the latest offerings from Milanese fashion houses, take a walk in the Montenapoleone district.

 You can also browse shops in the Galleria Vittorio Emanuele II, the glass-roofed, 19th century shopping arcade, housing flagship stores of some of the biggest names in world fashion.
 The arcade underwent major renovations ahead of the Expo.